digiltd/oh-rtd-test/Linux---OS-X.md

 **Note**: for Hardware specific details (e.g. Synology Diskstation, QNAP, and ARM boards like Raspberry Pi) please visit the [Hardware FAQ](https://github.com/openhab/openhab/wiki/Hardware-FAQ).

+The openHAB Runtime is a Java application.

+openHAB is expected to run on all platforms where JVM 1.6 or later is available.
+This includes Windows, Mac OS X, and Linux on x86, x86_64, and ARM architectures.

+openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or  ARM based single-board computers.

 # apt-get
 * Prerequisites: java 7 or newer
 * The packages are not signed therefore you will get a warning.